 Ranlib converts each archive to a form which can be loaded more rapidly by the loader, by adding a table of contents named .SYMDEF to the beginning of the archive.
-It uses ar(1) to reconstruct the archive, so that sufficient temporary file space must be available in the file system containing the current directory ratfor - rational Fortran dialect ratfor [option ...] [filename ...]
+It uses ar(1) to reconstruct the archive, so that sufficient temporary file space must be available in the file system containing the current directory.

-Id(1), ar(1), Iorder(1)
+ld(1), ar(1), lorder(1)